Russia moves to prosecute anti-Putin protest leader

+Law enforcement officials raided Udaltsov's Moscow apartment around daybreak and said they were also searching the homes of two associates facing the same charges, which carry a prison sentence of up to 10 years.

-Government critics and civic rights groups says the Kremlin is carrying out a coordinated clampdown on dissent by exerting legal pressure to try to sideline activists who have led the biggest opposition protests in Putin's nearly 13-year-long rule, spurred by allegations of widespread election fraud.
+Government critics and civic rights groups says the Kremlin is carrying out a coordinated clampdown on dissent by exerting legal pressure on activists who have led the biggest opposition protests in Putin's nearly 13-year-long rule, spurred by allegations of widespread election fraud.

-Law enforcement officials raided Udaltsov's Moscow apartment around daybreak and state television showed him being taken away for questioning by a half a dozen officers in black balaclavas.

-"I have committed no crime.
-My only crime is speaking the truth," Udaltsov told Vesti-24 as he was led away.
+"The main department of the Investigative Committee opened a criminal case against Sergei Udaltsov ... based on evidence of ... preparing mass disorder," the federal Investigative Committee said in a statement on its website.

+Udaltsov said on Twitter that he was being questioned at Investigative Committee headquarters.
+An assistant, Konstantin Lebedev, was detained for 48 hours after his apartment was searched on Wednesday, Russian news agencies reported.

-A statement from investigators said they were looking at allegations that Udaltsov - a leftist known for his shaved head, leather jacket and frequent short-term jailings for disobeying police - had planned "terrorist acts" in Russia.
+The statement from investigators also said they were looking at allegations that Udaltsov - a leftist known for his shaved head, leather jacket and frequent short-term jailings for disobeying police - had planned "terrorist acts" in Russia.

 Udaltsov, one of the leaders of a series of opposition protests that have brought tens of thousands of people into Moscow's streets calling for "Russia without Putin", has denied the allegations aired on NTV earlier this month.